nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 1. Inspect the /etc/ssl/dhparam/ folder.
 The 4096/dhparam.pem file contains the TLS Prime at 4,096 bits.
 (And the 2048/dhparam.pem file sets the TLS Prime to 2,048 bits).
 You will be using the 4,096 bit Prime for maximum security.
 Normally you would create these Prime files yourself, but as they take some time to create, these files have been provided for you here.
 See the References section for Links to more information on TLS/dhparams.

-1. Inspect the `/nginx/includes/ssl_strong.conf` file.
+1. Inspect the `/nginx/includes/ssl/ssl_strong.conf` file.
 Notice you are using TLS version 1.3, and very high strength ciphers, rated `A+` by SSL Labs, a third party TLS testing and information website.
-You notice there are also 4 HTTP Headers being added, to help with additional security settings.
+You notice there are also 4 HTTP Headers being added, to provide additional security settings.

-1. Docker Exec into your `nginx-oss` Container, and using VI, edit your `tls-cars.example.com.conf` as shown, just add one line for the `include` directive on line #18:
+1. In the /etc/nginx/conf.d folder, edit your `tls-cars.example.com.conf` as shown, and Uncomment the `ssl_strong.conf` for the `include` directives on line #18:

     ```nginx
     # cars.example.com HTTPS